drug-design/course/docs/chapters/structure-based-design-case-studies.md

 #### The Pyrrole Ring in the Large Pocket

-The pyrrole ring was placed in the "large" pocket area because substitutions of the heterocycle by many hydrophobic groups improved the biological activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/pyrrole-ring-large-pocket-681eae42'><i class='fa fa-play' aria-hidden='true'></i></button>The pyrrole ring was placed in the "large" pocket area because substitutions of the heterocycle by many hydrophobic groups improved the biological activities.
 The analogs with two methyls, one methyl and one phenyl or two additional phenyl rings substantially increased  biological activities as shown below.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold